-An anal fissure is a tear in the lining of the anus.
-Anal fissures can make bowel movements severely painful, and even cause pain that lasts for hours after you've gone to the bathroom.
-People who suffer from anal fissures may try to avoid defecating to prevent the pain and discomfort.
+An anal fissure is a tear in the lining of your anus or anal canal, the lowest part of your intestinal tract.
+It can make bowel movements very painful, and can even cause pain that lasts for hours after you've gone to the bathroom.
+You may even try to avoid the bathroom to prevent the pain.

-An anal fissure is usually a short-term or acute problem, with symptoms that last 6 weeks or less.
-Anal fissures are considered chronic when symptoms last for more than 6 weeks.
-Chronic anal fissures may be more difficult to treat and may indicate an underlying condition, such as Crohn's disease or ulcerative colitis.
+An anal fissure is usually a short-term (or acute) problem, with symptoms that last 6 weeks or less.
+It's considered chronic when symptoms last for more than 6 weeks.
+Chronic anal fissures may be harder to treat and may be a symptom of another condition, such as Crohn's disease or ulcerative colitis.

 Cirrhosis is a serious degenerative disease that occurs when healthy cells in the liver are damaged and replaced by scar tissue, usually as a result of alcohol abuse or chronic hepatitis.
 As liver cells give way to tough scar tissue, the organ loses its ability to function properly.
 Severe damage can lead to liver failure and possibly death.